kblomqvist/yasha/README.md

         return parser.get_device().to_dict()
 ```

-If you need to post-process the parsed variables accomplished by the built-in TOML and YAML parsers, cou can just declare new parsers to handle TOML and YAML files.
+If you need to post-process the parsed variables accomplished by the built-in TOML and YAML parsers, uou can just declare new parsers to handle TOML and YAML files.

 ```python
 from yasha.parser import TomlParser, YamlParser